jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).043.jpeg)

 The square is the usual symbol for a procedure.
-The diamond is a special symbol, as I will show lateron.
+The diamond is a special symbol, as I might show lateron.

 Relations between procedures are expressed by *containment*: